aurette2/Basics_ML_Algo/README.md

 ### How to Use the Repository
 Linear_Reg.py: Contains the implementation of linear regression algorithms.
 Logistic_Reg.py: Contains the implementation of logistic regression algorithms.
-PCA.py: (Currently empty) Placeholder for future implementation of PCA algorithm. main.py: Script to generate data and test the implemented algorithms.
+PCA.py: Placeholder for future implementation of PCA algorithm. main.py: Script to generate data and test the implemented algorithms.
 LICENSE: MIT License file.